Cinema’s weirdest vessels of evil

 Maggie Gyllenhaal, Steve Buscemi and John Heder provide the voices of the human cast, but it’s the monster house itself that’s the real star, cheerfully swallowing up dogs and people in its gaping wooden maw.
 It didn't do brilliantly at the box office on release, but it's a great film and well worth tracking down.

 By a spooky twist of fate, Monster House's director, Gil Kenan, is behind the forthcoming remake of Poltergeist.

 Say what you will about the other embodiments of evil on this list, at least they were tangible objects with some sort of physical presence; in M Night Shyamalan’s 2008 film, the focus of terror is a mind-altering toxin carried on the wind.
 The Happening therefore contains repeated sequences of Mark Wahlberg and Zooey Deschanel running away from a moderate breeze.

-It would take a master of suspense to invest such a scenario with the terror it requires, and perhaps sensing the enormity of such a task, Shyamalan goes for broad comedy instead.
-Wahlberg and Deschanel turn in haunted, blank-eyed performances (when one important character abruptly shoots himself in the head, Wahlberg’s response is a feeble “Oh.
-No.”), and in one memorable scene, a man feeds himself to a lion.
+It would take a master of suspense to invest such a scenario with the terror it requires, and perhaps sensing the enormity of such a task, Shyamalan goes for broad slapstick humour instead.
+Wahlberg and Deschanel turn in haunted, blank-eyed performances (when one important character abruptly shoots himself in the head, Wahlberg’s response is a quiet “Oh.
+No.”), and in another memorable scene, a man feeds himself to a lion.

 For the director who propelled himself into the mainstream filmmaking stratosphere with The Sixth Sense, The Happening served as a retrograde step for Shyamalan’s career, perhaps, but an absolute gem of unexpected horror comedy for the rest of us.

 Follow our Twitter feed for faster news and bad jokes right here.
 And be our Facebook chum here.